lee2sman/nosebook/log.md

 Here's the worst, most basic drawing program I can hack together in 60 seconds:

 ![L5 code with a drawing program that says It Works]({{"/images/log/L5-works.webp" | absolute_url}} "A hacked-together ugly drawing program that says It Works with the code for the program in the background")
+*L5 code with a drawing program, It Works!*

 Other things I added: the ability to color with html color codes, like "Rebecca Purple", "Dodger Blue", "Lawn Green".
 I also have a hexcode to RGB color converter.
 Big thanks to vga256 for pointing out some approaches and functionality, to Alexjgriffith for pointing out I can customize how love2d renders, and to Olivia (and Jack) for co-working with me.
 It was really fun to work on while having friends simultaneously working on their own programming projects and tools.